withtally/gov_deployer/README.md

 - Compound Bravo.
 - OpenZepellin.
 - ERC721 deploy and mint.
-- Change from Scripts to tasks.
+- Change from Scripts to hardhat Tasks.

 ----------------------

 ⚠️⚠️ __WORKING ON IT__ ⚠️⚠️

+To skip reading too much click [here](#deployments)
 ### Pre-Requisites

 - Npm and Node.